-In the config/settings directory, there must be a file called local_untracked.py that sets up databases and a number of other things.
+In the config/settings directory, there must be a file called local\untracked.py that sets up databases and a number of other things.
 To create and edit this file, start by copying over the template

 '''

 cd config/settings

-cp local_untracked.py.dist local_untracked.py
+cp local_untracked.py

 '''

-Edit local_untracked.py.
+Edit local\untracked.py.
 Open the file you created in your favorite editor.
 The PostgreSQL config section will look something like this: